FIWARE/tutorials.Step-by-Step/docs/getting-started.md

 }
 ```

->**What if I get a `Failed to connect to localhost port 1026: Connection refused` Response?**
+> **What if I get a
+> `Failed to connect to localhost port 1026: Connection refused` Response?**
 >
-> If you get a `Connection refused` response, the Orion Content Broker cannot be found where expected
+> If you get a `Connection refused` response, the Orion Content Broker cannot be
-> for this tutorial  - you will need to substitute the URL and port in each cUrl command with the
+> found where expected for this tutorial - you will need to substitute the URL
-> corrected IP address.
-All the cUrl commands tutorial assume that orion is available on `localhost:1026`.
+> and port in each cUrl command with the corrected IP address.
+All the cUrl
+> commands tutorial assume that orion is available on `localhost:1026`.
 >
->Try the following remedies:
+> Try the following remedies:
-> * To check that the docker containers are running try the following:
 >
->```
->docker ps
->```
+> -   To check that the docker containers are running try the following:
 >
->You should see two containers running.
-If orion is not running, you can restart the containers as necessary.
->This command will also display open port information.
+> ```
+> docker ps
+> ```
 >
-> * If you have installed [`docker-machine`](https://docs.docker.com/machine/) and [Virtual Box](https://www.virtualbox.org/), the
-> orion docker container may be running from another IP address -  you will need to retrieve the virtual
-> host IP as shown:
+> You should see two containers running.
+If orion is not running, you can
+> restart the containers as necessary.
+This command will also display open port
+> information.
 >
->```
+> -   If you have installed [`docker-machine`](https://docs.docker.com/machine/)
+>     and [Virtual Box](https://www.virtualbox.org/), the orion docker container
+>     may be running from another IP address - you will need to retrieve the
+>     virtual host IP as shown:
+>
+> ```
->curl -X GET \
+> curl -X GET \
 >  'http://$(docker-machine ip default):1026/version'
->```
+> ```
 >
 > Alternatively run all your cUrl commands from within the container network:
 >
->```
+> ```
->docker run --network fiware_default --rm appropriate/curl -s \
+> docker run --network fiware_default --rm appropriate/curl -s \
 >  -X GET 'http://orion:1026/version'
->```
+> ```

 ## Creating Context Data

-At its heart, FIWARE is a system for managing context information, so lets add some context data into the
+At its heart, FIWARE is a system for managing context information, so lets add
-system by creating two new entities (stores in **Berlin**).
-Any entity must have a `id` and `type` attributes,
+some context data into the system by creating two new entities (stores in
+**Berlin**).
+Any entity must have a `id` and `type` attributes, additional
-additional attributes are optional and will depend on the system being described.
-Each additional attribute
+attributes are optional and will depend on the system being described.
+Each
-should also have a defined `type` and a `value` attribute.
+additional attribute should also have a defined `type` and a `value` attribute.

 #### 2 Request: